AjjMC/ajjnn/README.md

 ## Installing

-After this folder has been added to the "datapacks" folder of a Minecraft world, ``/reload`` needs to be run in-game.
+After this datapack has been added to the "datapacks" folder of a Minecraft world, ``/reload`` needs to be run in-game.
 A list of the datapack's commands is available via ``/function ajjnn:__help``.
 By convention, all functions run directly by the mapmaker start with two underscores.
 Functions starting with a single underscore are aliases that do not give any feedback messages in the chat.
 These are meant to be used by the mapmaker as part of their own map's datapack.
 Any functions not listed here are internal and are not meant to be used.

 | Function                                 | Description                                          |
 |:-----------------------------------------|:-----------------------------------------------------|